Are you an adult who suspects you might have dyslexia? If so, this blog post could help you.

 Since dyslexia is not a medical or physical condition, GPs cannot diagnose it, but they may refer adults who suspect they have it to psychiatrists.
 A psychiatrist may carry out the following tests to determine if an adult has dyslexia:

-Dyslexia Quizzes
+Dyslexia quizzes

 Adults can take quizzes on the following websites to see if they have dyslexia; however, the quizzes are only indicators of symptoms and should not be used as formal diagnoses: